THE ORIGINS

 I discuss all the available statistical

 retraction in the non-erect state.
-This figure does not assess the frequency of erectile problems, infections, or frenulum breve.
+This figure does not include the frequency when erect, or frenulum breve.
 In addition, this

 figure is given for only one point of time in life, it does

-However even a scientifically measured 10% can only give a basic idea on the actual frequency.
+However even this would only give a basic idea on the actual frequency.

 The practice originated among the hunting peoples.

-Hunting peoples lived in tribal groups of a size which are renowned
+Hunting peoples lived in tribal groups of a size (around 30 members with 15 males) which are renowned

-With a basic measurement of 10% at one time in life, in a small family group we would expect the frequency to periodically vary between 0% and 100%.
+With a modern scientific measurement of 10%, in a small group we would expect the frequency to periodically vary between 0% and 100%.

 When we consider that different forms of phimosis can become problematic in childhood adulthood